ionic-team/ionic-io-docs/getting-started.md

 -----

-The Ionic Platform offers a range of powerful, hybrid-focused mobile backend services and tools to make it easy to build beautiful, performant hybrid apps in an efficient timeframe.
+The Ionic Platform offers a range of powerful, hybrid-focused mobile backend services and tools to make it easy to build beautiful, performant hybrid apps.
+And do it quickly.

 Follow this simple guide to getting started on the Ionic Platform: